Grants and Funding Opportunities

 Texas Broadband Development Office

-The Texas Broadband Development Office (BDO) released the inaugural edition of the Texas Broadband Plan on Jun.15th.
+The Texas Broadband Development Office (BDO) released the inaugural edition of the Texas Broadband Plan on June 15, 2023.
 To guide the strategic vision of the plan, Comptroller Glenn Hegar and staff analyzed data (including more than 16,000 survey responses), and observations from the Texas Broadband Listening Tour and current and future areas of focus.
 Of the survey respondents, 45 percent have a wired internet connection at home; 36 percent reported a lack of high-speed broadband at their residence; and 54 percent reported that their internet connection is not affordable.
 The tour included stops in 12 Texas communities to gather insights about internet access and collect feedback.
 Participants included taxpayers, community advocates, students, educators, public officials, agricultural producers, nonprofit representatives, internet service providers, industry leaders, senior citizens and health care providers.
 The Plan’s findings from stakeholders was consistent: slow data speeds, unreliable access, cost and coordination are critical areas of concern for Texas families, businesses, educators and farmers.
 This important assessment of the current state of broadband in Texas creates a framework for establishing grant programs that reach the areas of greatest immediate need and establish a possible framework for future funding opportunities.

 Click here to access website